Swaagie/dynamis/README.md

 [npmimgurl]: https://badge.fury.io/js/dynamis.png
 [coverage]: http://coveralls.io/repos/Moveo/dynamis/badge.png?branch=master

+** Dynamis is still under heavy development, be cautious with production use**

 Node.JS cache API for various persistence layers.
 Dynamis aims to implement a minimal cache API with maximal reusability.
 If you don't want to bother with specifics Dynamis is made for you.
 However, if you like full control and features